 Color, Consistency, and Smell of Jasmine Oil

-- The color of jasmine essential oil is a deep brown with a golden tinge.
+- The color of jasmine oil is deep brown with a golden tinge.

-- The smell of jasmine essential oil is warm, floral and exotic.
+- The consistency of jasmine oil is medium to thick.

-- The consistency of jasmine essential oil is medium.
+- The smell of jasmine oil is sweet, rich, intensely floral, and exotic.

 Properties of Jasmine Essential Oil

 The therapeutic properties of jasmine essential oil include: